GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/inserting-removing-a-gutenberg-block-in-bulk/en.md

 ⚙️ **Configuration alert:**

-For the GraphQL queries in this recipe to work, the [Schema Configuration](https://gatographql.com/guides/use/creating-a-schema-configuration/) applied to the endpoint needs to have [Nested Mutations](https://gatographql.com/guides/schema/using-nested-mutations/) enabled
+For the GraphQL queries in this tutorial lesson to work, the [Schema Configuration](https://gatographql.com/guides/use/creating-a-schema-configuration/) applied to the endpoint needs to have [Nested Mutations](https://gatographql.com/guides/schema/using-nested-mutations/) enabled

 </div>